 It turned out to be a pretty good telescope!
 The actual quality of the objective lenses was quite good.
 Star testing allowed even star diffraction rings inside and outside focus.
 Even the poor quality eyepieces were quite usable.
 The main problem was the wobbly mount.
 These mounts tend to be light and totally unsatisfactory for anything but low power viewing and even then only with some tweaking.
 Still, with practice, you can use it as it is even at high powers.
 Tighten up all the screws and bolts of the mount then put a heavy weight on the spreader.
 This trick can help to to steady even light mounts by using a little Newtonian physics.

-The image below is a color sketch of Mars made at the 2009 opposition when Mars was 18″ across.
-If you can see this level of detail on Mars with poor eyepieces and mount think how much better this could be if you had better quality eyepieces and mount.
-A solid mount and eyepieces work wonders even in this small scope!
-The biggest issue is desire!
-If you truly want to learn about astronomy and a 60 mm is all you have then you will find that it gives great views with a little practice.
+The image below is a color sketch of Mars made at the 2009 opposition with the Meade 60mm in stock form when Mars was 18″ across.
+If you can see this level of detail on Mars with a poor eyepiece and mount think how much better this could be if you had a better quality eyepiece and mount.
+A solid mount and better quality eyepieces work wonders even in this small scope!
+The biggest issue is desire.
+If you truly want to learn about astronomy and a 60 mm is all you have, then you will stay with it until you find that it gives good views with a little practice.

-Sketch of Mars with stock 60 mm Telescope
+Watercolor Pencil sketch of Mars with stock 60 mm Telescope.

 After using it as it was out of the box for awhile I made some improvements on it.
 A 1.25″ focuser from Telescope Warehouse on Ebay was added along with some modern, higher quality eyepieces.
-The mount was replaced by a simple (Meade Polaris) mount that is way smoother than the stock mount.
-A dielectric coated diagonal was used with Plossl eyepieces as well as 2 TMB eyepieces and a couple Plossls.
-Turns out that it was not Tele-Vue quality but it was good for the price.
+The mount was replaced by a simple Alt/Az (Meade Polaris) mount that is way smoother than the stock mount.
+A dielectric coated diagonal was used with Plossl eyepieces as well as 2 TMB planetary eyepieces and a couple high quality, low cost, Plossls.
+It was not of Tele-Vue quality but it was excellent, especially for the price.
 Total cost of of scope and updating, 45 dollars, not including eyepiece and diagonal.
 Then I gave it away to a budding young astronomer!
 Overall with a little fix up, you can have a solid scope for a grab and go experience.
-In fact I am still use another 60mm scope that I upgraded.
+In fact I still use another 60mm scope that I upgraded.
 It is the scope I grab when I just want to set something up quickly and look at a few brighter objects.

-Recently I purchased for 15 dollars an old F/12 60 mm refractor.
+Recently for 15 dollars I purchased an old F/12 60 mm refractor.
 It is on a light equatorial mount.
 It is a generic English brand that used an imported Asian scope.
 There is little information on this scope but it works quite well and has very little chromatic aberration.
 To complement this purchase I also bought a Bresser Alt/Az mount and use it for a grab and go platform.
-The Bresser has already seen my Short Tube 80 mm and my Meade 90 mm F/8.8 and handled them very well.
+The Bresser mount has already seen my Short Tube 80 mm, Meade 70 mm, Celestron 80 F/11 and my Meade 90 mm F/8.8 and handled all of them very well.